Send money to Singapore

 - Fast and convenient if you need to make a small one off transfer

-- The money is debited directly from your account then transferred
+- The money is debited directly from your bank account then transferred

 - Banks usually charge high conversion fees as well as a sending and receiving fee